FRAMverse/coding-practices/README.md

 and then replace any hard-coded uses of the filename and fishery ID with those variables (e.g., `connect_fram_db(file_use)` and `data |> select(fishery_id == fishery_use) |> ...`).
 This makes it very easy to re-use for a different case -- simply update the lines defining `file_use` and `fishery_use`.

+#### Help I've been given a project that uses `{renv}`!

+If someone has shared an Rproject that uses `{renv}`, you may find that it tells you that you don't have the appropriate packages installed, and trying to install them the normal way may not work.
+Don't panic. `{renv}` handles packages separately, in a way that makes sure that you have exactly the same version installed as whoever made the project.
+(The motivation for this is that packages can change over time, and sometimes functions will change how they work; if that's happened, code written for older versions of the package won't work as intended when using newer versions of the packages).

+To handle package installation for an Rproject using `{renv}`

+- first, make sure that you have installed the `{renv}` package on your computer
+- Second, run `renv::restore()` in the console.
+This will initiate the package installation process, which will ask for confirmation before installing.
+Once you accept, `{renv}` will then install the exact versions of the packages used by the project and associate those versions with the project.
+You should be good to go!

+If you are working in the project and use previously unused packages (e.g., you add a `library()` call for a new package), you should use `renv::snapshot()` to update the `{renv}` system with the new package(s).
+That way when you share the project with someone else, your additional packages will be installed with `renv::restore()`.

 ### Starting an R project

 ### `here` package